pvlib/pvlib-python/paper/paper.md

 shows these counts over time.
 Although these numbers almost certainly underestimate the true size of the pvlib community, their increase over time indicates continued and accelerating community growth.
+Since the 2018 JOSS publication, pvlib python has doubled the number of maintainers to bring in new perspectives and to better support the growing community.

 In addition to continuous interaction online, community members sometimes meet in person at user's group and tutorial sessions run by pvlib python